Price Index 6m Momentum & Earnings Yield investment strategy

 Click image to enlarge

-In the results table click on the Earnings Yield column heading twice to sort the companies by earnings yield from high to low (the higher the Earnings Yield the more undervalued the company is).
+In the results table click on the Earnings Yield column heading twice to sort the companies by earnings yield from high to low (the higher the Earnings Yield the more undervalued the company).

 Click image to enlarge

-You now have a list of companies that fits this investment strategy.
+You now have a list of companies that fits this the Earnings Yield Momentum investment strategy.

 Limit your losses

-We strongly recommend that you use a strategy to minimise your losses.
-You can read more about that here: Truths about stop-losses that nobody wants to believe
+We strongly recommend that you use a strategy to keep your losses low.
+You can read more about exactly how to do that here: Truths about stop-losses that nobody wants to believe

 Exact definition – in glossary